aerospike/aerospike-client-python/doc/client.rst

     .. method:: batch_operate(keys: list, ops: list, [policy_batch: dict], [policy_batch_write: dict], [ttl: int]) -> BatchRecords

-        Perform the same read/write commands on multiple keys.
+        Perform the same read/write operations on multiple keys.

         .. note:: Prior to Python client 14.0.0, using the :meth:`~batch_operate()` method with only read operations caused an error.
             This bug was fixed in version 14.0.0.